martinSter/robsurvey/README.md

                     data = apistrat, fpc = ~fpc)
 ```

 In the following code chunk we first compute the robust Horvitz-Thompson M-estimator for the mean.
 In addition, we compute the trimmed and winsorized (robust) Horvitz-Thompson mean.
 Note how the estimates and the corresponding standard errors vary.
+The scale estimate used in the Huber-type robust M-estimator is the MAD, which is rescaled to be consistent at the normal distribution, i.e. multiplied by the constant 1.4826.
+The default tuning constant of the Huber-type Horvitz-Thompson M-estimator is *k* = 1.5.

 ``` r
 # compute the robust Horvitz-Thompson M-estimator of the mean